itsadityagupta/track-job-applications/docs/CONTRIBUTING.md

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)

-1. Fork the repository to your own Github account
+1. Fork the repository to your own GitHub account
 2. Clone the project to your machine
 3. Create a branch locally with a succinct but descriptive name
 4. Commit changes to the branch